openbase/bco.website/www/developer/addon/bco-persistence.md

 If you want know about the possibilities of chronograf you can have a look at the official documentation here [Chronograf Documentation](https://docs.influxdata.com/chronograf/v1.7/)

 ## Heartbeat
 The database contains a measurement 'heartbeat' with the field 'alive'.
 If the influxdb connector app is started, the value one is written into this field.
 Every 15 minutes the value one is written into the field again.
 When the app is closed a zero value is written into the field.
-This can be used to check when the database was functional and stored data.
+This can be used to check whether the database was functional and stored data.
 So you can consider possible downtimes during queries and calculations.

 [Source Code](https://github.com/openbase/bco.app/tree/master/influxdbconnector)